Award Programs – District 22

 International and District Awards

-Zonta International has developed the Amelia Earhart Fellowships program, the Jane M. Klausman Women in Business Scholarships, the Young Women in Public Affairs Award and the Women in Technology Scholarship as a strategy to achieve its mission of improving the status of women worldwide.
-All four awards are offered annually at an international level to assist and recognise the achievements of women, and the Jane M. Klausman scholarships and Young Women in Public Affairs awards are also offered at Club and District level.
-Find out more about the Zonta International Education Awards Click here
+Zonta International has developed the Amelia Earhart Fellowships program, the Zonta Women in Business Leadership Award (formerly the Jane M. Klausman Women in Business Scholarships), the Zonta Young Women in Leadership Award (formerly the Young Women in Public Affairs Award) and the Zonta Women in STEM Award (formerly the Women in Technology Scholarship) as a strategy to achieve its mission of Building a Better World for Women and Girls.
+All four awards are offered annually at an international level to assist and recognise the achievements of women, and apart from the Amelia Earhart Fellowships, the awards are also offered at Club and District level.
+To Find out more about the Zonta International Education Awards Click here

 To read more about our previous award winners at District and International level Click Here